 In addition, the memory sported by the Xbox One X has a bandwidth of 326GB/s.
 The Pro, in comparison, is restricted to 218GB/s.

-This might not make much difference in general gaming, at least initially.
-But as developers get more to grips with the extra power, the more they will be able to eek out of it in the future and the better the overall console experience will be.
+This might not make much difference to the games you can play initially, but as developers get more to grips with the extra power, the more they will be able to eek out of it and the better the overall console experience will be.

 Xbox One X vs PS4 Pro: Virtual reality